01 of 10

-CAUTION: The leaves could catch fire, just like anything else left in the microwave too long.
+Caution: The leaves could catch fire, just like anything else left in the microwave too long.
 So keep checking.
 Don’t wait until the leaves are crisp or scorched.
 They will keep heating and drying for a few seconds outside the microwave and you don’t want to overdo it.

 Check your flower borders for colorful leaves.
 It's not just trees that put on a show in the fall.
-Plants like amsonia, hardy geraniums, hosta, and peonies turn shades of red and gold.
+Plants like Amsonia, hardy geraniums, hosta, and peonies turn shades of red and gold.
 Coralbells always look colorful.
 And don't forget about ornamental grasses and ferns.Continue to 6 of 10 below.

 06 of 10

-Preserving Fall Leaves with Silica Gel
+Preserving Fall Leaves With Silica Gel

 Silica gel is that white powder that looks like salt, that comes in tiny containers in everything from sneakers to vitamins.
-Silica gel is great at absorbing moisture and it speeds up the drying process considerably.
+Silica gel is great for absorbing moisture and it speeds up the drying process considerably.
 You can find boxes of silica gel in any craft store or you can save and combine all those tiny containers of silica gel that come your way.

 - Select leaves that are still somewhat moist and supple.
 Silica gel will allow you to dry slightly thicker leaves, too.

-- Place about a 1-inch layer... of silica gel in the bottom of a microwaveable dish.
+- Place about a 1-inch... layer of silica gel in the bottom of a microwaveable dish.

 - Place the leaves flat on top of the silica gel, leaving space between the leaves and the sides of the dish.